 To cook boba, or tapioca pearls, bring a large pot of water to a boil.
 Once boiling, add the boba and let it simmer for about 30 minutes.
 Let it rest for another 30 minutes before draining.
 If you are impatient, feel free to use quick-cooking tapioca pearls.

 Not into boba?
-Why not try this aloe vera jelly, it's healthier and adds freshness as well as chewiness!
+Why not try this aloe vera jelly?
+It’s healthier and adds freshness as well as chewiness!

 💬 FAQ

-- Is sweet potato powder vegan?
 If using 100% purple sweet potato powder, yes.

-- What can I substitute for the purple sweet potato powder?
 You can use half taro root and half purple sweet potato.
 Both must be boiled together for about the same amount of time.

-- Can I use small taro roots for this recipe?
-I would not recommend it for two reasons: first, it will be a little bit more slimy, and secondly, it won't have the same natural sweetness.
+I would not recommend it for two reasons: first, it will be a little bit more slimy, and secondly, it won’t have the same natural sweetness.

 Creamy Taro Milk Tea